hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/_docs/executor.ru.md

 1. Save the code as `test_executor.py`.
 2. Run `pytest test_executor.py` from your terminal.

-This improved testing strategy is vital for ensuring the robustness and correctness of the `ExecuteLocator` class, especially when dealing with external dependencies like `Selenium WebDriver`.
+This improved testing Startegy is vital for ensuring the robustness and correctness of the `ExecuteLocator` class, especially when dealing with external dependencies like `Selenium WebDriver`.
 Remember to install the necessary libraries:
 ```bash
 pip install pytest selenium
 ```